top of page

 Medicine Wheel Slows

 There were dark days, days anyone who experienced them tried to forget.
-Writer was once threatened with being thrown off covered bridge for trying to politely but firmly enforce the new 'no smoking on bridge' policy to a Nam vet local who had -- as I was suddenly to appreciate -- severe PTSD.
+Writer was once threatened with being thrown off covered bridge for trying to politely but firmly enforce the new 'no smoking on bridge' policy to a Nam vet local who had -- as I was suddenly made to appreciate -- severe PTSD.

-renaissance Goodpasture years of the 1970s for visitors, reminding everyone of the jewel -- diamond in the rough -- that the place was -- and remains.
+the renaissance Goodpasture years of the 1970s for visitors, reminding everyone of the jewel -- diamond in the rough -- that the place was -- and remains.

 Viva la musica

 During more together times, the healing retreat land hosted repeated popular gatherings, workshops and music events.
-A bevy of regional and visiting healing musicians, recording artists, and entertainers graced Springs over the years -- Eric Bergland, Matisha, Kathy Zavada, Carolyn Hedger, and Anton Miserak among them.
-Some event organizers (not all musical) would go on to greater renown, like best-selling author Gary Zukav ('The Seat of the Soul') and peace troubadour/author/film producer James Twyman (performed at the United Nations).
+A bounty of regional and visiting healing musicians, recording artists and entertainers graced the Springs over the years -- Eric Bergland, Matisha, Kathy Zavada, Carolyn Hedger and Anton Miserak among them.
+Some event organizers (not all musical) would go on to renown, like best-selling author Gary Zukav (The Seat of the Soul and The Dancing Wu Li Masters) and peace troubadour/author/film producer James Twyman (performed at the United Nations).

-(History cont'd after long sidebar)
+(History cont'd after yet one more interminable sidebar)

-Fair warning: another long, opinionated aside follows
+Fair warning: another long aside...

 For-profit vs.